thorGabe123/MLOps/reports/README.md

 >
 > Answer:

 For our project, we developed two images: one for prediction and training respectively.
-An example of how to run the prediction docker image: docker run predict_model:latest.
-Link to one of our docker files: docker image pull tronys/predict_model:latest.
+An example of how to run the prediction docker image: `docker run tronys/predict_model:latest`.
+Link to one of our docker files: `docker image pull tronys/predict_model:latest`.
 We have set up registry in GCP holding docker images created for each push to main as a form of version control.
 We also has a docker container for our API inference, that can be run using docker run --platform linux/amd64 -p 8080:8080 app:latest locally and it stored on Goole Container registry and can therefore be pulled down by using docker pull gcr.io/dtumlops-410808/api-app:latest.
 Lastly we have our training docker image, that can be run using docker run train:latest.

 ### Question 16